 In June 2016, the IASB issued amendments to IFRS 2.
 These amendments provide clarification on how to account for certain types of share-based payment transactions.
 The amendments are effective for the annual period beginning on or after January 1, 2018.
-The extent of the impact of the adoption of the amendments has not yet been determined.
+The Company is currently assessing the potential impact of IFRS 2 and anticipates no material adjustments on adoption of this standard.